timdiels/chicken_turtle_project/README.rst

 - Changed: more user friendly errors
 - Added: `project.py::python_version`: allows specifying which Python version to use for the venv and testing
+- Fixed: the project's package was missing from venv after each commit.

 v2.1.2